saketghub/flopay/README.md

 Note: FLO Pay uses IndedxedDB for storing data, which means data is stored in the respective browser you use to open the web wallet.
 Data stored by one browser can't be accessed by other browsers.

 ### Sign in
-Sign in using your FLO private key.
+Sign in using a FLO or BTC private key.
 Upon signing in, the FLO, BTC, and, Rupee balance of the FLO ID will reflect on the dashboard.
 To add FLO or BTC to your FLO Pay wallet, a top-up (deposit) of Rupee tokens is required.
 Deposited Rupee tokens can be further used to buy FLO or BTC from the Exchange market.

 ### Send
 i) Select Rupee to send/transfer Rupee tokens